p-a-r-a-d-i-g-m/sec/README.md

 # S E C

 This package adds support for security.
-This is used to guard code against unwanted behaviour.
+This is used to guard against unwanted behaviour.

 # API